svalyavakilia/Statistics/README.md

 # Statistics
-This project contains a Statistics utility class which might be helpful in data analysis.
-It contains static methods for calculating arithmetic average, median, variance, etc. Methods take double[] as the source of data.
+Stitistics class contains static methods for calculating arithmetic average, median, variance, etc of the set of values.
+Methods take double[] as the source of data.